Aceinna/docs_openrtk/algorithms/MeasurementModel.rst

 Roll and pitch values are computed from the accelerometer signal.
 Under static conditions, measurements made by the accelerometer consists solely of gravity and sensor noise.
 Along the axis pointed in the direction of gravity, the sensor measures -1 [g].
-This is due to the proof-mass being pulled in the direction of gravity, which is equivalent to a deceleration of 1 [g] in the absence of gravity.
+This is due to the proof-mass being pulled in the direction of gravity, which, in the absence of gravity, is equivalent to a deceleration of 1 [g].

 .. math::